Ehrhart theory on periodic graphs: Examples

 \subsection{3-dimensional periodic graphs}

-In this subsection, we discuss $3$-dimensional periodic graphs obtained by some carbon allotropes. \textit{Samara Carbon Allotrope Database} \cite{SACADA} currently lists $525$ carbon allotropes.
-In this paper, we examined only the carbon allotropes that satisfy the following conditions: \begin{itemize} \item The corresponding graph $\Gamma$ is a uniform graph (i.e.\ all vertices of $\Gamma$ are symmetric with respect to $\operatorname{Aut}(\Gamma)$).
+In this subsection, we treat $3$-dimensional periodic graphs obtained by some carbon allotropes. \textit{Samara Carbon Allotrope Database} \cite{SACADA} currently lists $525$ carbon allotropes.
+In this paper, we examine only the carbon allotropes that satisfy the following conditions: \begin{itemize} \item The corresponding graph $\Gamma$ is a uniform graph (i.e.\ all vertices of $\Gamma$ are symmetric with respect to $\operatorname{Aut}(\Gamma)$).

 \item Each vertex of $\Gamma$ has order $4$. \end{itemize} There are 49 such carbon allotropes in {\sf SACADA} database: $\#$1, 8, 10, 11, 12, 13, 20, 21, 29, 30, 31, 33, 35, 37, 39, 51, 52, 56, 57, 58, 59, 60, 65, 66, 67, 68, 69, 70, 71, 73, 74, 75, 76, 77, 78, 79, 80, 81, 82, 83, 84, 85, 86, 87, 88, 89, 613, 628, 629 in {\sf SACADA} database.
-Of these graphs, $21$ graphs can be verified to be well-arranged by a computer program: $\#$1, 10, 21, 37, 39, 52, 56, 60, 65, 67, 74, 75, 76, 77, 80, 81, 82, 87, 88, 89, 613 in {\sf SACADA} database.
-Using the method explained in Remark \ref{rmk:compute}, we can determine the growth series of these $21$ periodic graphs as in Table \ref{table:21series}.
-In the following subsections, two of these examples, \#1 and \#60, will be explained.
+Of these graphs, $22$ graphs can be verified to be well-arranged by a computer program: $\#$1, 10, 21, 37, 39, 52, 56, 60, 65, 67, 74, 75, 76, 77, 80, 81, 82, 86, 87, 88, 89, 613 in {\sf SACADA} database.
+Using the method explained in Remark \ref{rmk:compute}, we can determine the growth series of these $22$ periodic graphs as in Table \ref{table:22series}.
+We also display the graphs $\Gamma$ and the growth polytopes $P_{\Gamma}$ for $\#1$ and $\#60$ in Figures \ref{fig:sacada1} and \ref{fig:sacada60}.